-Overwhelmed by tight deadlines, workload imbalances, and burnout?
+Overwhelmed by tight deadlines, uneven workloads, and constant last-minute scrambles?

 What is capacity planning in project management?

-Capacity planning in project management is the process of ensuring your team has enough time, skilled people, and resources to deliver projects on time and within scope.
+Capacity planning in project management is about predicting how much work your team will have in the future and ensuring you have enough people and resources to complete projects on time

 Think of it as aligning your team’s bandwidth with project demands—months in advance.